ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Application: performance comparison with other works

 We are interested in comparing the performance of \textsc{annz+} and \textsc{annz2} when the ANN hyperparameters are fixed, such as sample sizes, network architecture, and activation functions. \textsc{annz2} \cite{sadeh_annz2_2016} is the successor to \textsc{annz}, which differs in programming language and functionality despite their similar names.
 The \textsc{annz2} algorithm is a powerful machine learning based photo-$z$ estimator that uses a mixture of different machine learning methods, including artificial neural networks, boosted decision trees, and $k$-nearest neighbours, to produce probability density functions (PDFs) that provide highly accurate photo-$z$ point estimates.
 This algorithm uses the Toolkit for Multivariate Data Analysis (\textsc{tmva}) \cite{hoecker_tmva_2007} with \textsc{root} \cite{brun_root_1997}, which allows it to run multiple different machine learning algorithms for training and output photo-$z$s based on a weighted average of their performance. \textsc{annz2} calculate uncertainties using the $k$-Nearest Neighbors ($k$NNs) method and has been widely used in recent works \citep{alshuali_photometric_2022,schmidt_lsst_2020,soo_morpho-z_2018} due to its high customisability and ability to produce accurate results.

-Here, \textsc{annz2} version 2.3.1 was run using artificial neural networks individually optimised for best performance, and the mean value of the PDF was chosen to represent the photo-$z$ point estimate.
+Here, \textsc{annz2} version 2.3.1 was run using artificial neural networks individually optimised for best performance.
+The configurations used were \texttt{NCycles=9999}, \texttt{EstimatorType=MSE}, \texttt{TrainingMethod=BFGS}, \texttt{LearningRate=0.02} and \texttt{UseRegulator=False}.
 We evaluated the performance of \textsc{annz2} using the same set of samples as presented in section~\ref{sec:data}. \textsc{annz2} comes with both sigmoid and tanh activation functions, thus we used \textsc{annz} (utilised sigmoid function) and \textsc{annz+} (utilised tanh function) to be compared with \textsc{annz2}'s results.
 To this end, we considered three distinct network architectures, which are $N_{\textrm{in}}:10:10:1$ (default), $N_{\textrm{in}}:10:10:10:10:10:10:10:10:10:10:1$ (deep) and $N_{\textrm{in}}:50:50:1$ (wide).
 For LRG and Stripe-82 samples, there are $N_{\textrm{in}} = 5$ inputs, while for PAUS samples, $N_{\textrm{in}} = 6$ and $46$ inputs were used.
-The purpose of this investigation was to obtain insight into the impact of network architecture on the overall performance of \textsc{annz2}.